easybuilders/easybuild/docs/Integration_with_GitHub.rst

 * staging and committing the files in the feature branch
 * pushing the feature branch to your fork of the relevant EasyBuild repository on GitHub
 * creating the pull request, targeting the ``develop`` branch of the central EasyBuild repository (e.g. ``easybuilders/easybuild-easyconfigs``)

+.. note:: Since EasyBuild v4.1.0, using ``--new-branch-github`` instead of ``--new-pr`` will perform all these steps except the last one, which can be performed separately using ``--new-pr-from-branch``.

 It should be clear that automating this whole procedure with a single simple ``eb`` command greatly lowers the bar for contributing, especially since it even alleviates the need for interacting directly with ``git`` entirely!